-- In the resulting report, the columns will be displayed in the order listed in the Selected Columns box.
-You can adjust the order by using the arrow buttons above the box. - Repeat data with dimension filters the box or click the Choose column icon III to select a column.
-You can select from any data table that uses the selected row dimension.
+• In the resulting report, the columns will be displayed in the order listed in the Selected Columns box.
+You can adjust the order by using the arrow buttons above the box.

+Repeat data with dimension filters

 Select this option if you want the columns to display data by a particular dimensional grouping-for example, show YTD data by department, region, or VP.
 You can use this to compare data for all items in a dimension or dimensional grouping.